vanhtuan0409/demo-mtls/README.md

 - Client verify that the destination server is authentic
 - Server verify that the incomming client is authentic

 mTLS can help which `authentication/identification` the target server and incomming client.
-From there, you can add your `authorization` logic whether to accept/denied via `cmds/server/client_verify.go`
+From there, you can add your `authorization` logic whether to accept/denied